subnauticalaser/Project_With_RM/README.md

 - [ ] **Not Creatable**: You can't create an instance of this class with the **Instance.new** constructor.
 - [ ] **Service**: This class is a top-level singleton.
 Retrive an instance of this class with the **GetService** function.
 - [ ] **Not Replicated**: Roblox does not replicate this member across its server-client boundary.

+### TextChatService

+- [ ] **Not Creatable**: You can't create an instance of this class with the **Instance.new** constructor.
+- [ ] **Service**: This class is a top-level singleton.
+Retrive an instance of this class with the **GetService** function.

+A service handling in-experience text chat, including managing channels, decorating messages, filtering text, creating commands, and develeoping custom chats interfaces.